n4ctbyte/ctf-writeups/picoctf/medium/hideme.md

 exiftool flag.png | grep "pico"
 ```

-**Observation:** This method has no output means there is no metadata that has "pico".
+**Observation:** The lack of output indicates no relevant metadata contains the string "pico".

 ### Step 4: Binwalk